kion-dgl/Miku-Legends-2/README.md

 | Right Arm| 0x1dd0 | 3 |
 | Buster| 0x2220 | 3 |
 | Left Arm| 0x26f0 | 3 |

+### Strip Format

+Each strip is a list of vertices and indices used to draw the mesh.
+Indices are described in either triangles or quads, and both reference the same vertex list.
+For the same number of vertices, there are shading vertex colors that describe the local shadows for each face.